-Hormonal Horticulture: A Breakdown of Plant Hormones, Part 3
+Hormonal Horticulture, a Breakdown of Plant Hormones Part 3: Ethylene

 Plant hormones, or phytohormones, are biomolecules that control a plant’s growth and development.
 They are involved in signaling and cell-to-cell communications that help a plant respond to environmental stimuli.